St Peterport greets cruise ships with a vista of colorful houses climbing steeply from a quayside busy with luxury

 The bus service is excellent for tourists.
 Its cheap and frequent during the daytime hours.
 A nice thing to do is take the public bus #91 or #92 around the island, it will cost approx £10 for a day pass.
 Each trip and lasts about 90 minutes, it gives a good overview of the island, you can get off and where you want.
 When cruise ship visit the island, buses can be very busy, than take a alternate route.

 The Petit Train offers a sightseeing trip with onboard commentary around St Peter Port.

 St Peterport itself is very steep.

 Shopping in St Peterport is an unmissable experience.
-Electronic and photographic equipment, jewellery and perfume are all good, low duty buys, along with wines, spirits and tobacco and of course the famous Guernsey jumper.
+Electronic and photographic equipment, jewelry and perfume are all good, low duty buys, along with wines, spirits and tobacco and of course the famous Guernsey jumper.
 Small boutiques offer exclusive clothes, shoes and leather goods, whilst the Old Quarter is the place to find antiques.
 But take time to just look around you.
 After all, this is the Channel Islands' most beautiful town.
 In general duty free prices on your ship will be much lower.

 Fine antique shops along Mansell Street and Mill Street in one of the oldest and prettiest parts of St Peterport.